×

 What Should You Consider Next After a Rental Property Passes the 1 Percent Rule?

-Since you shouldn’t base a purchase solely on this calculation, once a property passes the 1% rule, it’s time to dig deeper to further confirm that the asset is a deal worth committing to.
+Since you shouldn’t base a purchase solely on this calculation, once a property passes the 1 percent rule in real estate, it’s time to dig deeper to further confirm that the asset is a deal worth committing to.

-There are a few elements you will want to take into consideration to properly run the numbers on the buy and hold property you are considering:
+There are a few elements you’ll want to take into consideration to properly run the numbers on the buy-and-hold property you’re considering:

 1. Certain Aspects of a Rental Property That May Influence Your Projected Bottom Line:

-Investors typically do a quick calculation with the 1% rule, and most likely some quick research into the allowable rent for the single-family home, duplex, or another type of real estate asset they are considering.
-However, there are several questions an investor might want to ask themselves to confirm the monthly rent estimate is what they thought it to be, and to estimate what it might be in the years to come.
+Investors typically do a quick calculation with the 1% rule, and most likely some quick research into the allowable rent for the single-family home, duplex, or another type of real estate asset they’re considering.
+However, there are several questions an investor might want to ask themselves to confirm the monthly rent estimate is what they thought it to be, and to estimate what it might be in the years to come:

 • What are the current tenants paying?
 If vacant, what have tenants paid in the past?

-• How is the quality of the neighborhood the potential buy and hold property is in?
+• What’s the quality of the neighborhood the potential rental property is in?

 • What does the property’s overall rental market look like?